 * Denotes experience prior to joining Goodwin.

 Mr. Joachim proudly serves as an Advisory Board member of The Feminist Institute.
 He has also served as an adjunct professor at the University of California, Hastings College of the Law where he has taught a course entitled “Mergers & Acquisitions: Law and Practice.”
 In addition, he has served on the faculty of the Practising Law Institute, where he has regularly spoken on M&A topics.

-Mr. Joachim also serves on the Board of Directors of the Palo Alto Community Fund, a philanthropic endowment that provides grants to Palo Alto-area nonprofit organizations across every area of philanthropy, including social services, housing, education, healthcare, environment, youth and family support, community development, seniors and the arts.
+Mr. Joachim served on the Board of Directors of the Palo Alto Community Fund, a philanthropic endowment that provides grants to Palo Alto-area nonprofit organizations across every area of philanthropy, including social services, housing, education, healthcare, environment, youth and family support, community development, seniors and the arts.